On the ergodicity of the frame flow on even-dimensional manifolds: Dynamics of the frame flow and topology of the frame bundle

 \end{definition}

 Another accepted (but not exactly equivalent) definition is to restrict only to subgroups $H \leqslant G$ and then $\rho = \iota$ where $\iota : H \to G$ is the embedding of $H$ into $G$.
-If we had added the requirement that $\rho$ is faithful in Definition \ref{definition:structure} these would be equivalent, but it is sometimes useful to allow for non-faithful homomorphisms $\rho$.
+If we had added the requirement that $\rho$ is injective in Definition \ref{definition:structure} these would be equivalent, but it is sometimes useful to allow for non-injective homomorphisms $\rho$.
 We will need the following:

 \begin{lemma} Assume that $n\ge 3$ and let $\tau : \Ss^{n-1} \to G$ be a principal $G$-bundle over $\Ss^n$, identified with its classifying map.
 If $(H,\rho)$ is a reduction of the structure group, $H$ is a compact semisimple\footnote{Recall that a compact connected Lie group $H$ is said to be semisimple if it possesses no Abelian connected normal subgroups other than $\left\{1\right\}$.} Lie group, and $\pi : \widetilde{H} \to H$ is a cover of $H$, then $(\widetilde{H},\rho \circ \pi)$ is a reduction of the structure group. \end{lemma}